SteinPanyu/IndependentReproducibility_MTL/MT/README.md

 # Multi Tasking with Task-wise Split Gradient Boosting Trees

-This is is the implementation of the _Task-wise split gradient boosting trees for multi-center diabetes prediction.
+This is the Multi Task Gradidient Boosting Algorithm described in _Task-wise split gradient boosting trees for multi-center diabetes prediction.
 In Proceedings of the 27th ACM SIGKDD Conference on Knowledge Discovery & Data Mining (pp. 2663-2673)._ Their implementation code for this is found [Here](https://github.com/felixwzh/MT-GBDT "GitHub MT-GBDT").

 ## Installation